PMBio/mtSet/README.md

 ## How to use mtSet?

-A demo that shows how to use mtSet can is at https://github.com/PMBio/mtSet/blob/master/demos/arab_demos.py
+After cloning the repository, mtSet can be run from the command line using the scripts in bin as shown in the tutorial.
+A demo on how to use mtSet in python can be found in demos.

 Extensive documentation will be available soon.